KisleyLabAtCWRU/fcsSOFI/GUI_README.md

 Version 1.10: 27 May 2020

+fcsSOFI combines the correlation techniques of fluorescence correlation spectroscopy (FCS) and super-resolution optical fluctuation imaging (SOFI) to produce to produce super-resolution spatial maps of diffusion coefficients.
+This has been applied thus far to understand diffusion and spatial properties of porous and complex materials, including agarose and PNIPAM hydrogels, liquid crystals, and liquid-liquid phase-separated polymer and biomolecule condensates.
+The GPU-accelerated fcsSOFI GUI is designed to make the analysis accessible with a reasonable analysis time so that other scientists can apply fcsSOFI to their data.

 Based on Kisley, L.; Higgins, D.; Weiss, S.; Landes, C.F.; et al. Characterization of Porous Materials by Fluorescence Correlation Spectroscopy Super-resolution Optical Fluctuation Imaging.
 ACS Nano 2015, 9, 9158–9166. doi:10.1021/acsnano.5b03430.
 PMID 26235127.

 Gpufit is an open source software library for GPU-parallelized curve fitting developed by Mark Bates, Adrian Przybylski, Björn Thiel, and Jan Keller-Findeisen.
 The relevant 2017 Scientific Reports publication describing Gpufit can be found here: https://www.nature.com/articles/s41598-017-15313-9#Ack1.
 Gpufit GitHub homepage: https://github.com/gpufit/Gpufit